 Group Leader

 Born in the US, Pancho grew up in Santiago de Chile, where he got his Biochemistry degree in the Pontificia Universidad Catolica de Chile.
 He then did his PhD at IRB Barcelona with Eduard Batlle and his postdoc at MSKCC with Scott Lowe.
-He leads the CGE Lab at VHIO.
-Pancho is huge fan of genetics, but also dogs, cycling, reading, baking, and brewing.
+Since 2023 he leads the CGE Lab at VHIO.
+Pancho is huge fan of genetics, dogs, cycling, working out, reading, baking bread, and cooking.

 Xieng Chen Wang